AyeshaAziz/featured-playlists/README.md

 ## Conclusion:

-Overall, this assessment provided valuable learning opportunities and allowed me to showcase my skills in Angular development, API integration, UI design, state management with Ngrx, and unit testing.
+Overall, this task has provided valuable learning opportunities and allowed me to showcase my skills in Angular development, API integration, UI design, state management with Ngrx, and unit testing.

 I look forward to further feedback and opportunities for improvement